haochehsu/revealJS-Tutorial/README.md

 #### 1. `reveal.json`

 This is the configuration file.
-You can specify the `margin`, 4 different slide page indicators (more [options](https://revealjs.com/slide-numbers/)), toggle the visibility of the controller and the bottom progress bar, the `width`, and the `height`.
+You can specify the `margin`, 4 different page indicators (more [options](https://revealjs.com/slide-numbers/)), toggle the visibility of the controller and the bottom progress bar, the `width`, and the `height`.

 #### 2. `markdownSlides.md`